 As I contemplate that possibility, I take a deep breath.
 And in that instant, my go-to hashtags #grateful and #blessed become my whole truth.

 If you happen to be in a position to be a willing ear for someone on the fertility journey, recognize that you don’t have to have the right words.
-Simply reminding them that they are equipped with the grit and grace to keep going and that it’s okay to stop and rest along the way, just might help them redefine fertile.
+Simply reminding them that they are equipped with the grit and grace to keep going and that it’s okay to stop and rest along the way just might help them redefine fertile.

-You’ll enjoy these episodes from This Grit and Grace Life podcast: Are You a Strong Woman of Grit and Grace? – 072
+Do you doubt your strength?
+You need to hear this episode from This Grit and Grace Life podcast: Are You a Strong Woman of Grit and Grace? – 072